 our collective counsel

 Sibyls Shrine began in 2019 as a visionary project led by artist Alisha B Wormsley.
-Developed with administrative support from the program's Administrative Director Jessica Gaynelle Moss, who has over 12 years experience with artists residency programs, and Community Artist Liaison Naomi Chambers, a Pittsburgh-native who has had an extensive visual arts career, Wormsley brought this dream to life.
+Developed with administrative support from the program's Managing Director and Curator Jessica Gaynelle Moss, who has over 12 years experience with artists residency programs, and Community Artist Liaison Naomi Chambers, a Pittsburgh-native who has had an extensive visual arts career, Wormsley brought this dream to life.
+Wormsley, Moss and Chambers are all Black artists who m/other with rigorous creative practices and Pittsburgh-roots.
+With additional support from our administrative assistant, our digitial media intern and our organizational partners, Shiftworks Community + Public Arts, our team is here to serve you.

 Screen Shot 2021-03-29 at 9.38.37 PM.png